-27. See Online Appendix D on Germany.
+27See Appendix D on Germany.
 We made sure that the trend is unaffected by German unification in 1990.
-The often noted difference in home ownership rates between Germany and other European countries is not an explanation for the lower wealth-income ratio.
-For a given saving rate, one can purchase different types of assets, and there is no general reason housing should deliver higher capital gains than financial assets.
+The often noted difference in home ownership rates between Germany and other European countries is not per se an explanation for the lower wealth-income ratio.
+For a given saving rate, one can purchase different types of assets, and there is no general reason why housing should deliver higher capital gains than financial assets.